 A Best Practice helps you to maximise your benefits

 Any organisation that begins a new IWMS initiative expects easy implementation, a fast result and maximised re-use of the market’s collective experiences.
-Some IWMS vendors have anticipated these changing requirements and created best-practices that are based on many implementation experiences and market standards like IPD, BOMA, CEN or LEED and BREEAM.
+Some IWMS software vendors have anticipated these changing requirements and created best-practices that are based on many implementation experiences and market standards like IPD, BOMA, CEN or LEED and BREEAM.
 This allows organisations to shorten the time to implementation and benefit from the Integrated Workplace Management System almost immediately.
+The Gartner Magic Quadrant for Integrated Workplace Management Systems provides a detailed analysis of the market and it’s vendors.

 Integration capabilities determine success